Find out how the scheme works, including issuing shares and raising money and how to submit a compliance statement.

 - include any other de minimis state aid received in the 3 years, up to and including the date of the investment

 - count towards any limits for later investments through other venture capital schemes

-There are various rules you must follow so that your investors can claim and keep SEIS tax reliefs relating to their shares.
+There are various rules you must follow so your investors can claim and keep the Seed Enterprise Investment Scheme tax reliefs relating to their shares.

 - carries out a new qualifying trade

 - is not trading on a recognised stock exchange at the time of the share issue

 - has no arrangements to become a quoted company or a subsidiary of one at the time of the share issue

 - does not control another company unless that company is a qualifying subsidiary

 - has not been controlled by another company since the date of your company being incorporated